The Living Daylights: Release

 The Prince and Princess of Wales attended the film's premiere on 29 June 1987 at the Odeon Leicester Square in London.
 In the three days following the premiere, the film grossed £52,656 in Leicester Square and £13,049 at the Odeon Marble Arch before expanding to 18 screens where it grossed £136,503 for the weekend, finishing third at the UK box office for the weekend and second for the week behind The Secret of My Success.
 The following week it expanded to 60 screens and grossed £252,940 for the weekend, finishing second to Police Academy 4: Citizens on Patrol.
 A week later it expanded to 116 screens but remained in second place for the weekend with a gross of £523,264 however finally reached number one for the week with a gross of £1,072,420 from 131 screens.
 It went on to gross £8.2 million ($19 million) in the UK.
 On the film's opening weekend in the US, it grossed $11 million, surpassing the $5.2 million grossed by The Lost Boys that was released on the same day, and setting a record 3-day opening for a Bond film, beating Octopussy's (1983) $8.9 million.
 However, it did not beat the 4-day record of $13.3 million set by A View to a Kill (1985).
-It went on to grossed $51.2 million in the United States and Canada.
+It went on to gross $51.2 million in the United States and Canada.
 The Living Daylights grossed the equivalent of $191.2 million worldwide.
 Other large international grosses include $19.5 million in Germany, $12.6 million in Japan and $11.4 million in France.

 In the film, Koskov and Whitaker repeatedly use vehicles and drug packets marked with the Red Cross.
 This action angered a number of Red Cross Societies, which sent letters of protest regarding the film.
 In addition, the British Red Cross attempted to prosecute the filmmakers and distributors.
 However, no legal action was taken.
-As a result, a disclaimer was added at the start of the film and some DVD releases.
+As a result, the producers included a disclaimer regarding the use of the Red Cross in the opening.